 - Go to Ecwid Control Panel → All sales channels → Sell on Facebook and click “Connect Facebook page”

 - Select the Facebook page where you want to add your products and click “Save”

-Your products are now available for people to shop and buy, right on your Facebook page.
+Your products are now available for people to shop and buy, right on your Facebook page (or you can sync with your Instagram account too).
 You’ll see a tab on the left side of your Facebook page titled “Facebook Shop”

 38. BUILD A WEBSITE